National Longitudinal Survey of Children and Youth (NLSCY)

 - Children aged 4-5 are administered three tests: the PPVT-R (revised Peabody Picture Vocabulary Test), the Who Am I? and the Number Knowledge.

-- a mathematics test is administered to children in Grades 2 to 10 (for children aged 7-15).
+- a mathematics test is administered to children in Grades 2 to 10 (for children aged 7 and 14-15).

 - a problem-solving exercise was given to youth aged 16-17.